BatGun21/S32K312_CAN_Polling/README.md

 - Triggering events and updating application states based on PIT interrupts.
 - Ensuring precise timing synchronization between communicating devices.

-### FlexCAN Integration
-The project integrates the FlexCAN module for CAN communication, enabling seamless data exchange over a CAN bus:
-- Initializing and configuring FlexCAN peripherals.
-- Transmitting and receiving CAN messages using standard identifiers.
-- Handling CAN message reception and updating application states accordingly.

 ## Hardware Requirements